- 🧰 DNS configuration

-- 👉 How to add and configure a custom domain (CNAME)
+- 👉 How to set up a custom domain (CNAME)

 - 🔎 Custom domain particularities